Appendix A: Simplified 4D EFT (Linearized Toy Model)

 \[\tau(t,\vec{x}) = \tau_0 + \delta\tau \cos(\omega t + \vec{k} \cdot \vec{x})\]

-where oscillations satisfy the Klein-Gordon equation in the bulk:
+The oscillations satisfy the Klein-Gordon equation in the bulk:

 \[\Box_5 \phi + m_\phi^2 \phi = 0\]